 213% | Percentage of annual salary for highly educated and experienced positions.
 For example, the cost to replace a $100,000 employee is $213,000.

 Engagement matters for all employees, but particularly in the call center.
 It’s this department where pay is often the lowest, and employees can find themselves far removed from the company’s focus.
 Start engaging (and measuring that employee engagement) with your call center reps—your front line—and in turn you will see a positive impact with your customers, company, and community.
 Find out how you can build a strong, thriving company culture with employee engagement and our ebook, Ensuring Successful Business Transformations Through Powerhouse Culture.

 Want more call center insights?
-Check back next month when we take a deeper dive into the six ways to engage your employees to align your call center reps with your brand.
+Check back next month when we take a deeper dive into six engagement strategies that help improve your call center culture.
 Your customers will thank you.